Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: Introduction

 In \S\ref{S-hodge} we recall the relevant integral $p$-adic Hodge theory results from Tsuji\cite{Tsuji} and Liu-Zhu\cite{LZ} and show a compatibility between them.
+In \S\ref{S-metrized} we define notions of well-behaved norms on vector bundles that allows us to discuss global heights.
+In \S\ref{S-canheights} we work in the general context of a variety and a de Rham local system on it and enow the corresponding vector bundle with canonical norms (crystalline and de Rham).
+In \S\ref{S-ramifiedexamples} we present concrete examples of what our constructions give in the case of CM elliptic curves with CM by ramified and non-maximal orders.

 In \S\ref{S-SV} we recall some basics about Shimura varieties, introduce the concept of partial CM-types and show that the associated 0-dimensional Shimura varieties are sufficient to understand every 0-dimensional Shimura variety arising in a Shimura variety of adjoint type.
-We continue our study of 0-dimensional Shimura varieties in \S\ref{S-GR} by showing that in a given Shimura variety, all CM points are integral with respect to an appropriate integral model in the spirit of the Neron-Ogg-Shafarevich criterion.

-In \S\ref{S-crystalline} we combine results of Esnault-Groechenig (\cite{EsnaultGroechenig} and generalized to our setting in the appendix) and Margulis \cite{margulis} to show that automorphic local systems on proper Shimura varieties are crystalline, so that we may apply the theory of relative Fontaine-Lafaille modules to them.
-In \S\ref{S-metrized} we define notions of well-behaved norms on vector bundles that allows us to discuss global heights.
-In \S\ref{S-canheights} we finally endow our Shimura varieties with canonical local heights.
-In \S\ref{S-normShimura} we show that our construction in \S\ref{S-metrized} yields such `admissible' families of norms, such that we may discuss global heights.
+In \S\ref{S-crystalline} we combine results of Esnault-Groechenig (\cite{EsnaultGroechenig} and generalized to our setting in the appendix) and Margulis \cite{margulis} to show that automorphic local systems on Shimura varieties are (log-)crystalline, so that we may apply the theory of relative Fontaine-Laffaille modules to them.
+In \S\ref{S-GR} by showing that in a given Shimura variety, all CM points are integral with respect to an appropriate integral model in the spirit of the Neron-Ogg-Shafarevich criterion.
+This is important for us as we need our representations to be crystalline at almost every prime for the analysis when we compare heights.
+Finally, In \S\ref{S-normShimura} we combine the previous results to obtain global `canonical' heights on Shimura varieties.

-Finally, in section \S\ref{S-heightsCM} we finally put the preceding theory together to define a `modified' height on 0-dimensional Shimura varieties which behaves well with respect to Shimura embeddings.
-We then deduce the height bound for Partial-CM type 0-dimensional Shimura varieties from the full-CM case by using the known height bounds in $\cA_g$ and Deligne's idea, as described above.
-Finally, we deduce the Andr\'e-Oort conjecture.